+A trained and experienced healthcare professional will help you manage withdrawal symptoms during medical detox.
 A medical detox program offers a safer environment for this person in withdrawal under medical supervision.
-When necessary, the medical team can provide medication to relieve symptoms to make detox easier and safer than someone attempting to do it on their own.
+When necessary, the medical team can provide medication to relieve symptoms to make detox easier and safer than someone attempting to do it alone.

 - Irregular heartbeat

 - Nausea or vomiting

 A detox treatment program won’t help avoid these symptoms, but it can reduce the severity and help you be comfortable during this process.